New York Targeted Adoption Provider New Hope Family Services for Its Religious Beliefs

 - October 2021: ADF attorneys filed a motion for preliminary injunction in the James case, asking the court to protect New Hope from New York's harassment while the lawsuit proceeds.

 - September 2022: A federal district court issued an order in Poole permanently preventing the state of New York from shutting down New Hope for its religious beliefs.
+Later that month, the same judge also entered a temporary injunction against New York in the James

-- March 2023: New York state officials agreed to pay $250,000 in attorney's fees and costs in a settlement of Poole.
+- March 2023: New York state officials agreed to pay $250,000 in attorneys’ fees and costs in a settlement of Poole.

 Why you should care about protecting New Hope Family Services and other religious adoption providers: